Deacon Sharpe: 2014–2017

 Quinn Fuller (Rena Sofer) had just been fired from her job at Forrester Creations and she entered a bar and started drinking.
 Deacon sat next to her and started talking to her.
-Quinn mentioned that her son, Wyatt Spencer (Darin Brooks) is in love with a girl who she later says is Hope Logan and Deacon said he's her daddy.
-Quinn took an interest in Deacon and gave him her phone number to call or text.
+Quinn mentioned that her son, Wyatt Spencer (Darin Brooks) is in love with Hope Logan and Deacon reveals he's her father.
+Quinn took an interest in Deacon and gave him her phone number.
 Deacon goes over to the Logan Mansion and tells Hope that he wants to be there for her and be a better father.
 Quinn plans for her and Deacon to get Wyatt and Hope together again.
 Deacon needed something in exchange and told her he needed a place to stay.
 He asked to stay at her house and Quinn allowed him to stay.

 After a delusional reconciliation with Brooke, Deacon started having romantic feelings for Quinn and kissed her twice, but Hope didn't accept that and she tried to convince Deacon that Quinn is using him.
 Quinn apologized and as she was walking away, pregnant Hope tripped down the patio steps.
 Deacon got angry with Quinn once he learned Hope fell.
 Hope was okay but she miscarried the baby.
 Deacon found Quinn on the roof ready to jump and Bill convincing her to end it.
 Deacon convinced Quinn to stop and comforted her and yelled at Bill for playing with an upset person's mind.
 Quinn told Deacon she'd understand if he'd want to leave her but Deacon convinced her not to kill herself again because he can't go on without her.

 Quinn began to get nervous with Brooke back in town.
 Deacon insisted he's committed to her.
 Brooke texted Deacon to stop by.
 Brooke had been drinking and explained she's lonely because all the men in her life have left her and she never had to go home without a man to sleep with.
 Deacon assured her she can always turn to him.
 Deacon stopped her from drinking and gave her some aspirins and water and left.
 Brooke put down the aspirins and drank some more alcohol.